 - Demolition and removal of old materials and appliances – 1 week.

 - Installation of new materials and appliances, flooring, plumbing and painting – 4-5 weeks.

 - Finishing touches and clean up – 1 week.

 What do I need to do to prepare for my bathroom renovation?

 You can start by getting a good idea for the type of look and style you want.
-If you don’t know yet, go to HOUZZ.com.
+If you don’t know yet, go to houzz.com.
 Open an account and start searching the wonderful FREE images they have there.
-Save images you like to your “Ideabook” then share them with your designer & contractor, so they get a good handle on your vision for the project.
+Save images you like in an “Ideabook” then share them with your designer & contractor, so they get a good handle on your vision for the project.
 Then, contact us for a Free Design.
 You will be instructed by your Remodeling Consultant as to what exact steps you need to take.
 But, generally speaking, before construction begins, you’ll want to clear out the area being worked on of all your personal belongings that can be removed.
 Although, we cover the areas surrounding our work area, you’ll want to protect your furniture from dust with plastic and/or sheets.